 - Bus shelter

-- Additional amenities like drinking fountain, trash receptacle, bike rack, and bike repair station will also be considered.
+- Additional amenities like drinking fountain, trash receptacle, bike rack, and bike repair station may also be considered.

 - Click here to view of summary of the results

 The concepts and images below are examples of designs, features, and amenities based on the survey results.
 They are meant to demonstrate the size and possibilities for the space.
-They are not exact or final.
-This project will be completed in phases as funding is available, and updates will be provided.
+They are not exact drawings or final designs.
+This project will be completed in phases as the property is made available, funding is acquired and updates will be provided.

 Concept elements like canal access, setback, and fencing requirements will be reviewed with the canal company.